 |Best BUDGET PICK||Joico Color Balance Purple Shampoo||

-I’ve experimented with both professional and internet bought products for at-home toning, and below are all my recommendations.
-Each product description will also include notes to help you with each product so you can use it to your full advantage.
+I’ve experimented with both professional and internet-bought products for at-home toning, and below are all my recommendations.
+Each product description will also include notes to help you with each product to use to your full advantage.

 Paul Mitchell Platinum Blonde Shampoo

-As you can see above in the picture, I started off with an ombre.
-I had the whole color scale ranging from dark black to a light blonde.
-In the middle, you can see a very warm tone!
+As you can see above in the picture, I started with an ombre.
+I had the whole color scale ranging from dark black to light blonde.
+In the middle, you can see a hot tone!

-I decided to bleach my hair entirely to achieve an even and uniform color, instead of the ombre I had goin on.
+I decided to bleach my hair entirely to achieve an even and uniform color instead of the ombre I had going on.

-My roots were the first thing I bleached and then towards the end of the processing, I bleached the ends.
-I suggest bleaching should always be done by a professional since I am a professional I was in good hands.
-I rinsed out the bleach and toned it with Paul Mitchell Platinum Blonde Shampoo.
+My roots were the first thing I bleached, and then towards the end of the processing, I bleached the ends.
+I suggest bleaching should always be done by a professional since I was in good hands.
+Next, I rinsed out the bleach and toned it with Paul Mitchell Platinum Blonde Shampoo.

 How to use the shampoo

-Paul Mitchell Platinum Blonde shampoo is used like any other shampoo, just leave it in for a few minutes.
+Paul Mitchell Platinum Blonde shampoo is used like any other shampoo; leave it in for a few minutes.
 Zero warnings/precautions come along with Paul Mitchell Platinum Blonde Shampoo.
-Because my hair pulls so brassy it was able to get rid of 65% of my overall brass.
-My underneath hair remained very brassy.
+Because my hair pulls so brassy, it could get rid of 65% of my overall brass.
+However, my underneath hair remained very brassy.

 This shampoo is recommended for people who have slight yellow undertones and are already a light blonde.
-Overall feeling to my hair was left feeling super soft and manageable.
+Overall, the feeling to my hair was left feeling super soft and manageable.

 You can use this as an alternative to any shampoo you currently use.